kumakyoo42/oma-file-formats/OMA.md

 All elements of a chunk must be completely contained in the bounding box.
-If no bounding box is given, the chunk may contain any element including elements without geographic location (not yet possible, but might come in the future).
+If no bounding box is given, the chunk may contain any element including elements without geographic location.

 ### Chunks